Guillaume69/ScrollBetweenElements/README.md

 ``` javascript
 ScrollBetweenElements.setPosition(position, func);
 ```
-- position: the position you wand to scroll to (the number of the element, for example, the number of the first element is 0, or simple the id for example "my_id")
+- **position**: the position you wand to scroll to (the number of the element, for example, the number of the first element is 0, or simple the id for example "my_id")

 ### Basic Example